Decentralized-Pictures/T4L3NT/.gitlab/issue_templates/issues.md

-Before submitting your issue, ask this question: is this a bug in the Tezos codebase or a personal problem for which you need support?
+Before submitting your issue, ask this question: is this a bug in the T4L3NT codebase or a personal problem for which you need support?
 Here are a few examples of each:

 Personal problem:
 * Lost or compromised key